 Peter Gordon is often credited as the 'godfather' of fusion cuisine.
 Peter pushes the boundaries of where one national cuisine starts and another stops.
 "Fusion can create the most stimulating meal you'll ever eat," he says.
 "It's fun and it's playful.
 It's simply one of many cuisines, and it happily sits amongst them like a magpie, borrowing from them all."

 Peter Gordon is renowned for his unique culinary philosophy, influenced by his extensive travels around the world.
-Peter has restaurants both in Auckland (Bellota, at the SKYCITY Grand Hotel and The Sugar Club on level 53 of the Sky Tower) and London (The Providores and Tapa Room and Kopapa).
-Peter has written seven cook books, the most recent being†Peter Gordon Everyday, and contributed to another dozen.
+Peter has restaurants both in Auckland (Bellota, in Federal Street, SKYCITY and The Sugar Club on level 53 of the Sky Tower) and London (The Providores and Tapa Room).
+Peter has written eight cook books, the most recent being SAVOUR: Salads for all Seasons, and contributed to more than a dozen others.

-Peter is widely recognised as a strong promoter of the food industry in both New Zealand and the UK where he uses his culinary skills to raise money for numerous charities, as well as various culinary competitions that promote professional excellence amongst younger chefs and waiters.
-Peter's annual charity event for leukaemia in the UK, Who's Cooking Dinner?, has raised more than £3.5 million over 13 years.
+Peter is widely recognised as an ardent promoter of the food industry in both New Zealand and the UK where he uses his culinary skills to raise money for numerous charities, as well as various culinary competitions that promote professional excellence amongst younger chefs and waiters.
+Peter's annual charity event for leukaemia in the UK, Who's Cooking Dinner?, has raised more than £6 million since the first event was held in 1999.

-Peter consults widely to other businesses, notably Gourmet Burger Kitchen, where he been working on menus since 2001.
-2010 saw the launch in New Zealand of Peter's range of pork and bacon products and a range of sauces, relishes and chutneys.
-He is the co-owner of the lauded Waitaki Braids vineyard in New Zealand, and also has an interest in the award-winning Stolen Rum brand.
+Peter consults widely to other businesses, notably Air New Zealand, where has been consultant chef for their Business Premier class menus for 20+ years.
+2010 saw the launch in New Zealand of Peter's range of sauces, relishes and chutneys.
+He is a co-founder of London-based Crosstown Doughnuts.

 Please visit the Contact page to find out how to reach Peter